Old San Juan, Puerto Rico

 The Walled City

-Old San Juan is the most conserved city of America since the XV century, where you can see the true lifestyle and architecture made by the Spaniards of those times.
+Old San Juan is the most preserved city in America since the 15th century, where you can see the true lifestyle and architecture made by the Spanish of those times.
 Old San Juan transports you to a provincial era in the 21st century.

 Attractions - Places to Visit in Old San Juan and Nearby Areas

 San Juan Bay is the busiest maritime port in the Caribbean, attracting half of the region's trade and more than one million cruise visitors per year.
 The beauty and ecological diversity of San Juan Bay attracts tourism and a variety of recreational activities.
 The stores in Bahia de San Juan carry everything from gold jewelry to arts and crafts on the island.